louis-tru/quark/doc/README.md

 Langou
 ===============

-A GUI typesetting display engine and cross platform GUI application development framework based on NodeJS/OpenGL

-Goal: developing GUI applications on this basis can take into account both the simplicity and speed of developing WEB applications, as well as the performance and experience of Native applications.
+Langou is a cross-platform (Android/iOS) front-end development framework.
+The core code is written in C++.
+The bottom layer is based on OpenGL drawing.
+The upper layer implements a streamlined typesetting engine and a JS/JSX running environment.
+The goal is to develop GUI applications on this basis, which can take both development speed and operation efficiency into account.

 * Only `iOS` and `Android` systems are supported for the time being, this does not include `AndroidTV`, because `TV` applications are very different from mobile applications